 Replicate the vibe of a chic urban hotspot with lounge-style seating featuring couches and pods with coffee tables.
 You can get this furniture through your venue or the rental company of your choice.
 Sometimes decorators and florists also get involved with the aesthetic look of an event and furniture arrangements so they may be able to assist you in renting pieces that will achieve your desired look.
 Tapas are an excellent catering choice for lounge-style events and drink options may include cocktail servers or bottle service.
 Both drink styles allow guests to literally “lounge” without having to get up for a drink from an open bar.

-Vignette seating is another style to get away from the traditional round table arrangement and creates several intimate areas for your guests.
+Vignette seating is another style to consider in your wedding seating chart maker.
+This style will get you away from the traditional round table arrangement and creates several intimate areas for your guests.
 It includes the use of rectangular tables, square tables, or both to create a variety of unique “vignettes” (or scenes) in different parts of your reception.

 Banquette seating with chairs on one side of a table and booth-style or bench seating on the other is another possible vignette arrangement.
 This type of seating is lovely for all event sizes; the shape of your venue space, the available furniture and whether or not you want a more non-traditional look for your big day are all considerations.